Coupa Software Incorporated (COUP) Reveals an Earnings Mystery

 Reports are indicating that there were more than several insider trading activities at COUP starting from Winter Steven M, who sale 5,067 shares at the price of $345.82 back on Jan 12.
 After this action, Winter Steven M now owns 6,887 shares of Coupa Software Incorporated, valued at $1,752,270 using the latest closing price.

-Riggs Mark, the Chief Customer Officer of Coupa Software Incorporated, sale 1,984 shares at $346.84 during a trade that took place back on Dec 28, which means that Riggs Mark is holding 1,078 shares at $688,135 based on the most recent closing price.
+Tiscornia Anthony D, the Chief Accounting Officer of Coupa Software Incorporated, sale 1,232 shares at $347.30 during a trade that took place back on Dec 28, which means that Tiscornia Anthony D is holding 211 shares at $427,871 based on the most recent closing price.

 Stock Fundamentals for COUP